 Creating the best loyalty scheme

-In essence, retailers need to keep their loyalty schemes simple and clear.
+In essence, retailers need to keep their digital loyalty program simple and clear.
 Loyalty is more than points, it’s about retailers knowing their customers, what makes them tick, what makes them want to spend money and why.
 It’s clear to see why online fashion e-tailers like Boohoo are doing so well, its value proposition isn’t all bells and whistles, it’s simple, offering an affordable, speedy delivery option that their customers love – it’s a no brainer.